RELift: Learned Coarse-to-Fine Propagators for Time-Dependent PDEs with Applications to Electron Dynamics: Models and baselines

-SRaFTE imposes no \textit{a priori} constraints on the architecture of the neural operator $\mathcal{N}_{\theta}$.
-In principle, any neural operator framework developed for super-resolution tasks can be adapted into the two-phase SRaFTE pipeline, which is used first to learn and super-resolve the coarse-scale time dynamics, and then to form an effective one-step propagator for predicting future fine-scale dynamics.
-In this section, we present several neural operator architectures that can be integrated into SRaFTE.
-We will test these architectures in Section~\ref{sec:results}.
+RELift imposes no \textit{a priori} constraints on the architecture of the neural operator $\mathcal{N}_{\theta}$.
+In principle, any neural operator framework developed for super-resolution tasks can be adapted into the two-phase RELift pipeline, which is used first to learn and super-resolve the coarse-scale time dynamics, and then to form an effective one-time propagator for predicting future fine-scale dynamics.
+In this section, we introduce four super-resolution operators that we use within RELift: U-Net\cite{ronneberger2015u}, FUnet (our architecture), EDSR\cite{lim2017enhanced}, and FNO-SR\cite{li2021fourier} and the baselines for benchmarking the numerical results.
+Complete model setups and hyperparameter definitions are deferred to Appendix~\ref{sec:model-summaries}.